Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Safe Policy Learning through Extrapolation

-Without further assumptions, we cannot point identify the value of the conditional expectation when $a$ is different from the baseline policy and so we cannot identify $V(\pi,m)$ for an arbitrary policy $\pi$.
-However, we can identify the value of the baseline policy $\tilde{\pi}$ as simply the utility using the observed policy values and outcomes,

-Now, if we place restrictions on $m(a,x)$, we can \emph{partially identify} a range of potential values for a given policy $\pi$.
-Specifically, we encode the conditional expectation as a function $m:\mcal{A} \times \mcal{X} \to [0,1]$, and restrict it to be in a particular \emph{model class} $\mcal{F}$.
-We then combine this with the fact that we have identified some function values, i.e., $m(\tilde{\pi}(x),x) = \tilde{m}(x)= \E[Y \mid X = x]$, to form a restricted model class:
+Without further assumptions, we cannot point-identify the value of the conditional expectation when $a$ is different from the baseline policy and so we cannot identify $V(\pi,m^\ast)$ for an arbitrary policy $\pi$.
+If we place restrictions on $m^\ast(a,\bx)$, however, we can partially identify a range of potential values for a given policy $\pi$ \citep{Manski2005_partial}.
+Specifically, we encode the conditional expectation as a function $m:\mathcal{A} \times \mcal{X} \to [0,1]$, and restrict it to be in a particular model class $\mcal{F}$.
+We then combine this with the fact that we have identified some function values, i.e., the conditional expectation of the observed outcome under the baseline policy $\tilde{m}(\bx) \equiv m^\ast(\tilde{\pi}(\bx),\bx) = \E[Y \mid \bX = \bx] $, to form a restricted model class:

-We discuss particular choices of model class $\mcal{F}$ and how to construct the associated restricted model class $\mcal{M}$ in Section \ref{sec:representative_cases} below.
-This restricted model class combines the structural information from the underlying class $\mcal{F}$ with the observable implications from the data to limit the possible values of the conditional expectation function $m(a,x)$.
+This restricted model class combines the structural information from the underlying class $\mcal{F}$ (i.e., $f \in \mathcal{F}$) with the observable implications from the data (i.e., $f(\tilde{\pi}(\bx), \bx) = \tilde{m}(\bx)$).
+With this setup, a policy $\pi$ can be associated with a range of possible values $\{V(\pi, m) \mid m \in \mathcal{M}\}$, one for each observationally indistinguishable model.
+We discuss particular choices of the model class $\mcal{F}$ in our study (see Section~\ref{sec:application}), deferring computations to construct the associated restricted model class $\mcal{M}$ to Appendix~\ref{sec:representative_cases}.

-With this, we take a maximin approach, finding a policy that \emph{maximizes} the worst-case \emph{value} across the set of potential models $\mcal{M}$ for $m(a,x)$.
-An equivalent approach is to \emph{minimize} the worst-case \emph{regret} relative to the baseline policy $\tilde{\pi}$, because the value for $\tilde{\pi}$ is point identified.
-Therefore, the robust policy is a solution to,